ashleygracejefferson/CLIPDT/README.md

 Welcome to CLIPDT.com!

-First you will need to savethe files locally <br/>
+First you will need to save the files locally <br/>
           - Hit Code <br/>
          - Then open with GitHub Desktop <br/>
          - From there, you will be able to save to your desired file path <br/>

 From there, open your Terminal or a tool you use to run your code locally <br/>
         - Access your file and make sure you have Python installed <br/>